 Introducing the bill, Representative Pope said, “[i]t is inhumane to force a person with a terminal illness to suffer needlessly.
 A compassionate society would allow them the choice to spend their last days where and with whomever they choose.”

-The bills failed to pass in 2018.
+The bills failed to pass.